 How are chestnut trees pruned?

-Unlike most fruit trees, chestnuts donu2019t require a great deal of pruning.
-Young Chinese chestnut trees tend to be branchy and sprawling and it is tempting to try to u201cshape them upu201d into a straight, upright tree.
+Unlike most fruit trees, chestnuts don't require a great deal of pruning.
+Young Chinese chestnut trees tend to be branchy and sprawling and it is tempting to try to shape them up into a straight, upright tree.
 However, the less they are pruned, the quicker they will come into production.
 After they begin production, lower branches and multiple stems should be gradually removed to allow mowing and harvesting.
 Most of the production is on the tips of vigorous shoots, so the tops of the trees are not pruned.
 Branches need to be in full sun in order to be productive.
 As trees fill their spaces in the orchard, large branches should be removed to let sunlight in.